neuropsychology/NeuroKit/docs_wip/installation.rst

 ..
 Hint::

-    Enjoy living on the edge?
+    Living on the edge?
 You can get the latest **dev** version from GitHub by running:

     .. code-block:: console